Podcastindex-org/podcast-namespace/location/location.md

    The maximum recommended string length of all attribute values is 128 characters.

 <hr>

-(11 Dec, v4.1 - a short note on privacy in the UX suggestion section)

 Channel (optional | multiple)
 Item (optional | multiple)